Doom-Utils/iwad-patches/hexen.wad/README.txt

-Hexen went through a few technical changes from 1.0 to 1.1, one of which includes text strings left to the engine itself in 1.0 but moved to the IWAD.
+Hexen went through a few technical changes from 1.0 to 1.1, one of which includes moving text strings (left to the engine itself in 1.0) to the IWAD.
 This actually makes playing Hexen 1.0 problematic on source ports, where only 1.1 is well-supported.